PARENTS

 Participating in the SHIPS follow-up will include answering a questionnaire and possibly having a health assessment of your child.
 Exactly how the follow-up will happen depends on your study region, but in general it involves three parts:

-1. Accepting the invitationetudes3
+1. Accepting the invitation

 If you were part of the EPICE cohort, you will be invited to participate in the SHIPS follow-up with your child, by the SHIPS team in your region.
 If you accept to participate in the follow-up, you will be asked to do the following steps.